-Both ETP and ETE are publicly traded master limited partnerships.
+ET is a publicly traded master limited partnership.
 Unitholders are limited partners in the Partnership and receive cash distributions.
 A partnership generally is not subject to federal or state income tax.
 The annual income, gains, losses, deductions, and credits of the Partnership flow through to the Unitholders, who are required to report their allocated share of these amounts on their individual tax returns as though the Unitholder had received these items directly.
 You will receive a K-1 tax package summarizing your allocated share of the Partnership’s reportable tax items for the tax year.
 We estimate that Schedule K-1 tax packages will be distributed to Unitholders of record in March for the proceeding calendar year.

 If you should have questions regarding the Schedule K-1, contact our K-1 Tax Support Center at:

 - ETP K-1 Tax Support Center: 800-792-7904 Monday-Friday 8am–5pm (CST)